Notify me when is back in stock.

 • Programmable

-• Concise manual compared to the keyboard's capabilities
+• Brief manual compared with the keyboard's possibilities

 Brief specifications